dorothyzh/MethylXcan/README.md

               "R2.multiple","R2.multiple.adjust","R2.multiple.cv","R2.multiple.cv.var",
               "R2.glmnet","R2.glmnet.cv","R2.glmnet.cv.var",
               "p.single","p.multiple","p.multiple.overall","genevar","dist"
- rid: Simulated read's index, numbered from 0

 __CpG:__ name of CpG probes.

 __n.site:__ how many CpG sites per gene.

 __gene:__ gene name.

 __beta.single:__ coefficient from single regression between gene expression and its corresponding CpGs' methylation ratios.

 __beta.multiple:__ coefficient from multiple regressions between gene expression and its corresponding CpGs' methylation ratios.

 __beta.glmnet:__ coefficient from lasso regression between gene expression and its corresponding CpGs' methylation ratios.

 __R2.single.max:__ max coefficient of determination from single regression between gene expression and its corresponding CpGs' methylation ratios.

 __R2.single.max.var:__ variance between coefficients of determination from single regression between gene expression and its corresponding CpGs' methylation ratios.

 __R2.single.cv.max:__ max coefficient of determination from cross-validation of single regression between gene expression and its corresponding CpGs' methylation ratios.

 __R2.single.cv.max.var:__ variance between coefficients of determination from cross-validation of single regression between gene expression and its corresponding CpGs' methylation ratios.

 __R2.multiple:__ coefficient of determination from multiple regressions between gene expression and its corresponding CpGs' methylation ratios.

 __R2.multiple.adjust:__ adjusted coefficient of determination from multiple regressions between gene expression and its corresponding CpGs' methylation ratios.

 __R2.multiple.cv:__ coefficient of determination from cross-valudation of multiple regressions between gene expression and its corresponding CpGs' methylation ratios.

 __R2.multiple.cv.var:__ variance of coefficient of determination from cross-valudation of multiple regressions between gene expression and its corresponding CpGs' methylation ratios.

 __R2.glmnet:__ coefficient of determination from lasso regression between gene expression and its corresponding CpGs' methylation ratios.

 __R2.glmnet.cv:__ coefficient of determination from cross-validation of lasso regression between gene expression and its corresponding CpGs' methylation ratios.

 __R2.glmnet.cv.var:__ variance of coefficient of determination from cross-validation of lasso regression between gene expression and its corresponding CpGs' methylation ratios.

 __p.single:__ p-value from single regression between gene expression and its corresponding CpGs' methylation ratios.

 __p.multiple:__ p-value from multiple regressions between gene expression and its corresponding CpGs' methylation ratios.

 __p.multiple.overall:__ the overall p-value from multiple regressions between gene expression and its corresponding CpGs' methylation ratios.

 __genevar:__ variance of gene expression profiling between different samples.

 __dist:__ the distance between each CpG and its corresponding gene's TSS site.

 ## <a name="demo"></a> demo